nelsonjchen/op-replay-clipper/README.md

 * The free GitHub account will give you 30 free hours of a 4 CPU machine every month.
 * It's preset with a spending limit of $0/mo.
 There is no risk of charging you anything.
 * Setup is fast.
 You can go from nothing to rendering and developing a clip within two minutes.
-* Cleanup is easy, you just close the browser tab.
+* Cleanup is easy, you just close the browser tab and/or delete it from https://github.com/codespaces if you wish.

 [Alternatively, you can also run this setup on your own machine.
 It is quite a bit more complicated but can grant you more power if you desire.](#self-running)